In this post, you’ll learn all the secrets of the best islands in Greece from a well-travelled local herself!

 5. Take a Day Trip To Delos Island

 Delos Island, just off the coast of Mykonos, is the site of one of the most important archaeological treasures in Greece.
 The best way to learn all of the ancient sanctuary’s secrets is by joining a guided tour from Mykonos.

 📍 Find Mykonos on the map, here.

-The largest of the Cyclades, Naxos is a laid-back island which has been famous since ancient times for its quarries.
+The largest of the Cyclades, Naxos is a laid-back island that has been famous since ancient times for its quarries.

 Unlike other Greek islands, Naxos never feels busy.
-The island is quite big with long sandy beaches, ideal for families and groups of friends alike.
+The island is quite big with long sandy beaches, making it one of the best Greek islands for families and groups of friends alike.

 Apart from its stunning beaches, Naxos also boasts some beautiful mountain villages and is also known for its cheese-making.
 Speaking of which, don’t miss the chance to try the exquisite Arseniko, the island’s signature cheese.